 Finding the right gaming mouse is one of the best ways to upgrade your play.
 No matter what you play and what you like, there’s a gaming mouse out for there for you.
-Let’s help you find the best gaming mouse in 2021 for you.
+Let’s help you find the best gaming mouse in 2023.

 Think about it like this: upgrading your gaming mouse is an upgrade to your personal skill.
 It’s no secret some of the top streamers and pro players love their mouse and take pride in the hardware they’ve grown fond of.
 A well-designed mouse will give you the extra edge you need to be cracked at Fortnite.

-It’s common to think a “mouse is just a mouse.”
+Before we begin, you might want to see if a gaming mouse is worth it for you.
 If you’ve owned a good gaming mouse before you understand this isn’t the case.
 DPI, polling rate, buttons, and accuracy are just some of the things that go in to making a great mouse.

 The best overall gaming mouse for most players.